-A veneer is a permanent thin, custom-made porcelain shell of tooth-colored materials designed to cover the front surface of teeth to improve its appearance.
+A dental veneer is a permanent thin, custom-made porcelain shell of tooth-colored materials designed to cover the front surface of teeth to improve its appearance.
 They are an excellent option to treat the following cosmetic occurrences:

 Apart from fixing a number of cosmetic problems in a relatively short period of time, they are:

-How are Veneers put on teeth?
+How are dental veneers put on teeth?

-Are Veneers permanent?
+Are dental veneers permanent?

-Since they are made with very durable material, veneers can last up to 20 years (if cared properly).
-To maintain the quality of the veneers, the patient may want to reduce the intake of sticky, extra hard, acidic, or sugary food or drinks.
+Since they are made with very durable material, dental veneers can last up to 20 years (if cared properly).
+To maintain the quality of the dental veneers, the patient may want to reduce the intake of sticky, extra hard, acidic, or sugary food or drinks.

-If the patient struggles with teeth clenching or grinding, especially at night, a dental nightguard can be provided to protect veneers from wearing out.
+If the patient struggles with teeth clenching or grinding, especially at night, a dental nightguard can be provided to protect dental veneers from wearing out.
 If a veneer comes off (which is not likely to happen), it can generally be repaired or replaced.

-Veneers are suitable for almost everyone.
+Dental veneers are suitable for almost everyone.
 However, there are some things to consider, such as having healthy teeth with no serious decay issues, not suffering from gum disease, having good tooth enamel, having fully matured teeth, and – preferably – not grinding or clenching your teeth.

 Overall, the patient must be committed to proper oral care and hygiene.